ygorcosta/wedeploy.com/node/electric/src/pages/blog/starting-an-iot-platform-with-wedeploy/index.md

 Then, I chose the framework to create the API.
 As I'm a Java developer, I chose [Spring Boot](https://projects.spring.io/spring-boot/) to build it, which lets you create tiny applications and define REST resources in an extremely easy manner.

 So I created a project on the WeDeploy dashboard, and added a [WeDeploy Java](/docs/other/java/) service named "api".
-I locally cloned [the boilerplate-java project from Github](https://github.com/wedeploy/boilerplate-java), and started coding my REST API's there.
+I locally cloned [the java example project on Github](https://github.com/wedeploy-examples/java-example), and started coding my REST API's there.

 Of course you can do this step with other technology you are more familiar with, and WeDeploy offers several server-side technologies to accomplish this including [NodeJS](/docs/other/nodejs/) and [Ruby](/docs/other/ruby/).